The Last Spritz

 This is probably the most accessible entry point into the warm-spicy winter category.
 It's bold enough to be interesting, familiar enough that you won't alienate anyone, and priced at a sweet spot that makes frequent wearing guilt-free.
 The EDP concentration means it projects well but doesn't need more than two sprays.

 The tobacco-vanilla drydown is where the magic lives.
 Give it 30 minutes and the spice settles into something warmer and more intimate.
 Wear it when you're bundled up and heading somewhere people will be standing close together — it rewards proximity.
+See the full breakdown.

 Tom Ford Noir Extreme